ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 That is, a key configuration consists of the following fields:

+{: newline="true"}
 Key Identifier:

-: An 8 bit value that identifies the key used by the Oblivious Gateway Resource.
+: An 8-bit value that identifies the key used by the Oblivious Gateway Resource.

 HPKE KEM ID:

-: A 16 bit value that identifies the KEM used for the identified key as defined in {{Section 7.1 of HPKE}} or [the HPKE KDF IANA registry](https://www.iana.org/assignments/hpke/hpke.xhtml#hpke-kem-ids).
+: A 16-bit value that identifies the KEM used for the identified key as defined in {{Section 7.1 of HPKE}} or [the "HPKE KEM Identifiers" IANA registry](https://www.iana.org/assignments/hpke/hpke.xhtml#hpke-kem-ids).

 HPKE Public Key: